Bacon Wrapped Smokies with Brown Sugar And Butter

 • Preheat your oven to 375°F (190°C).

-• Wrap each cocktail smokie with a strip of Canadian bacon and secure with a toothpick.
+• Wrap each cocktail smokie with a strip of bacon and secure with a toothpick.
 Place them in a single layer in a baking dish.

 • In a small bowl, mix together the brown sugar and melted butter until well combined.